fumiomatsuda/mfapy/README.md

 21/1/9 Example files were totally reorganized.

-21/1/9 Exlanation 1 files were newly added to explain mfapy functions.
+21/1/9 Explanation 1 files were newly added to explain mfapy functions.

 If you want to learn more about ``setup.py`` files, check out `this repository <https://github.com/fumiomatsuda/mfapy>